vpk11/PyVaccineTracker/README.md

 # COVID VACCINE TRACKER 🇮🇳
-> Python script to check vaccine availability and publish the result to a Telegram group
+> Python app to check vaccine availability and publish the result to a Telegram group

 ---